First Let’s Understand Pre-Shipment Inspection

-- Price verification based on the price of identical or similar goods in the country of exportation, in which the exporter can explain the price charged
+- Price verification is based on the price of identical or similar goods in the country of exportation, in which the exporter can explain the price charged

-- Impartial inspection Service
+- Impartial Inspection Service

 Qualified and accredited inspection service providers perform pre-shipment inspections.
 The Third-party Inspection service providers consider this as the last chance to take remedial measures before the products are either shipped or is in the process of getting shipped.
 This opportunity can make you correct the defects or flaws that the inspection agencies usually find while doping the pre-shipment inspection.
-This inspect is very

 - Step #1: Inspection visit

 - Step #4: Cosmetic and Workmanship Check